dakujem/foobar8/readme.md

 ## Usage

-When migrating from a package to another, it may be useful to know that composer schema (i.e. `composer.json`) may contain `replace` and `conflict` properties.
+When migrating from a package to another, it may be useful to know that composer schema (i.e. `composer.json`) may contain `replace` property.

 The schema of this package is (abridged):
 ```json